Best Wine with Pizza — What Actually Works by Topping

 Sangiovese

-Sangiovese is the grape behind Chianti, and it’s the classic pizza pairing for a reason.
-It has high natural acidity, moderate tannins, and a savory, cherry-forward flavor profile that complements tomato sauce instead of competing with it.
-For pepperoni pizza specifically, the slight earthiness in a good Chianti Classico cuts through the grease and makes each bite taste cleaner.
+But what is Sangiovese?
+In essence, it’s the grape behind Chianti.
+But it’s much more than that — it’s probably the most pizza-native variety on the planet.
+High natural acidity, moderate tannins, savory cherry flavors that complement tomato sauce instead of competing with it.
+For pepperoni specifically, the slight earthiness in a good Chianti Classico cuts right through the grease and makes each bite taste cleaner.

-A reliable bottle to start with is the Fontodi Chianti Classico, usually around $30 to $35.
-If you want to spend less, the Ruffino Riserva Ducale Tan Label runs about $18 and holds up well at a Friday-night-pizza price point.
+A solid starting bottle is the Fontodi Chianti Classico — usually $30 to $35.
+Tight budget?
+The Ruffino Riserva Ducale Tan Label runs about $18 and holds up well at a Friday-night-pizza price point.

 Nero d’Avola

-Pulled toward a Sicilian pizza once just to see what would happen, I ended up pouring a Nero d’Avola alongside it, and that combination has become a regular in my rotation.
-Nero d’Avola is a southern Italian grape — dark fruit, a little chocolate, good acidity, and none of the drying tannin structure of a Cab.
-It works especially well with Italian sausage, particularly sausage that has fennel in it.
-The wine has a spice note that rhymes with the fennel in a way that feels intentional even when it isn’t.
+I pulled toward a Sicilian pizza one evening just to see what would happen — poured a Nero d’Avola alongside it almost by accident — and that combination has been in regular rotation ever since.
+Dark fruit, a little chocolate, good acidity, none of the drying tannin structure of a Cab.
+It works especially well with Italian sausage, particularly the kind with fennel.
+The wine carries this spice note that rhymes with the fennel in a way that feels intentional even when it absolutely isn’t.

-Try the Cusumano Nero d’Avola, which is widely available and usually under $15.
+Try the Cusumano Nero d’Avola.
+Widely available, usually under $15.
 Honest wine for a pizza night.

 Lighter Syrah

-Not a big, jammy California Syrah.
-A lighter, peppery northern Rhône-style Syrah — specifically Crozes-Hermitage — works well with spicy sausage because the wine itself has a natural black pepper quality that mirrors the heat.
+Not a big, jammy California Syrah — a lighter, peppery northern Rhône-style Syrah might be the best option here, as spicy sausage pizza requires something that can mirror heat without amplifying it.
+That is because wines like Crozes-Hermitage carry a natural black pepper quality that echoes the spice rather than clashing with it.
 Cave de Tain makes a solid entry-level Crozes-Hermitage for around $20.

 Margherita and Vegetable Pizzas — Lighter Options